alphagov/notifications-python-client/README.md

 }
 ```

-#### `schedule_for`
+#### `scheduled_for`
-Add `schedule_for` when you want to schedule the notification to be delivered at a later hour.
+Add `scheduled_for` when you want to schedule the notification to be delivered at a later hour.
-`YYYY-MM-DD HH` is the accepted format, for example 2017-05-17 14 where the date time is in BST.
+`YYYY-MM-DD HH:MI` is the accepted format, for example 2017-05-17 14 where the date time is in BST.
+Scheduled notifications are processed every 15 minutes.

 ## Get the status of one message